Ard3ny/ard3ny.github.io/_posts/2023-02-25-Docker-vs-LXC.md

 ## What is LXC/LXD
 ### LXC – Linux containers
-Pronounced lex-cee

-It’s a solution for virtualizing software at the operating system level within the Linux kernel.
+It’s a solution for virtualization software at the operating system level within the Linux kernel.
 Unlike traditional hypervisors (VMware, KVM and Hyper-V), LXC lets you run single applications in virtual environments, although you can also virtualize an entire operating system inside an LXC container if you’d like.

-LXC’s main advantages include making it easy to control a virtual environment using userspace tools from the host OS, requiring less overhead than a traditional hypervisor and increasing the portability of individual apps by making it possible to distribute them inside containers.
+"LXC’s" main advantages include making it easy to control a virtual environment using tools from the host OS, requiring less overhead than a traditional hypervisor and increasing the portability of individual apps by making it possible to distribute them inside containers.

 You may notice LXC is a lot like Docker container, it’s because LXC used to be the underlying technology that made Docker.
 More recently, however, Docker has gone in its own direction and no longer depends on LXC